alperkumcu/alperkumcu.github.io/courses/int_stud.md

 Assoc.
 Prof. Dr. Alper Kumcu
 [Email](mailto:alperkumcu@hacettepe.edu.tr) | [Website](http://alperkumcu.github.io)

-## Course Aim
+## Course Description
-This course aims to take an interdisciplinary approach to interpreting studies, discussing and conceptualising the interpreting research in theoretical and methodological terms.
+This course provides a comprehensive and interdisciplinary overview of Interpreting Studies, exploring its theoretical foundations, methodological approaches, and connections with related disciplines such as cognitive science, linguistics, sociology, and communication studies.
+Students will examine the historical development of interpreting research and gain insight into key theoretical frameworks, including cognitive, linguistic, sociological, communicative, and pedagogical perspectives.
+Through readings, discussions, and student-led presentations, the course emphasizes the dynamic and evolving nature of interpreting as both an academic discipline and a professional practice.
+In addition to engaging with seminal and contemporary scholarship, students will develop essential academic skills such as critical reading, scholarly writing, and systematic analysis.

 ## Learning Outcomes
 By the end of this course, students will be able to: